Enbridge buys half stake in second EDF wind farm in Quebec

-CALGARY, Alberta (Reuters) - Enbridge Inc (ENB.TO) will buy a 50-percent stake in its second wind-power project in the province of Quebec from Electricite de France’s (EDF.PA) Canadian renewable-energy unit for C$170 million ($172 million), the company said on Thursday.
+CALGARY, Alberta, Dec 20 (Reuters) - Enbridge Inc will buy a 50-percent stake in its second wind-power project in the province of Quebec from Electricite de France’s Canadian renewable-energy unit for C$170 million ($172 million), the company said on Thursday.

 Canada’s No.2 pipeline company and the backer of the controversial C$6 billion Northern Gateway pipeline project, will take the half stake in EDF EN Canada’s 150-megawatt Massif du Sud wind farm in Quebec’s Chaudiere-Appalaches region, about 100 kilometers (62 miles) east of Quebec City.